my RoboGuts™ Kits S.T.E.A.M. educational program; http://www.r2pv1.com/PICAXE28X2m/

 Walt is inspired by:

-To help advance S.T.E.A.M. education with younger children, their parents and any body that wants to improve their job position in the future world.
+To help advance S.T.E.A.M. education with younger children, their parents, grandparents and anybody else that wants to make fun toys and animatronics to make the world more fun.

 Software used for this entry: